wcsmith/evil-args/README.md

     (add-to-list 'load-path "path/to/evil-args")
     (require 'evil-args)

-Optionally, add the following keybindings with keys of your choice:
+Add the following keybindings with keys of your choice:

     (define-key evil-normal-state-map "L" 'evil-forward-arg)
     (define-key evil-normal-state-map "H" 'evil-backward-arg)